bart747/bart747/_posts/2016-04-30-forms-perf.md

 Tip: Use 'paint flashing' option in your dev tools.
 In this example you will see how the whole page blinks (massive reflow).
-Then I will show you two solutions to reduce this effect.
+Then I will show you two solutions to reduce that effect.

   <form>
     <fieldset>